 Lockup

-The Invertocat and our wordmark should only appear in white, black, or dark gray (#1B1F24).
+The Invertocat and our wordmark should only appear in white, black, or in few cases grey.

 Sub-brand logos